lady-h-world/My_Garden/reading_pages/Resplendent_Tree/unsup1.md

 ## Clustering - Finding Optimal K

-As most of you know, clustering is an unsupervised machine learning technique, it groups data without knowing the label.
-A popular topic in clustering is to decide `k`, the number of clusters.
-Now we are going to explore different methods that help decide the optimal value of k.
+As many of you know, clustering is an unsupervised machine learning technique that groups data without any prior knowledge of labels.
+One key challenge in clustering is determining `k`, the optimal number of clusters.
+In this session, we'll explore various methods for selecting the best value for `k`.

 ### About the Data

-So far, all the data you have seen were delivered by [Crystal Ball][1] by searching through the universe 😉.
-It can also generate data on its own, to mimic real world scenarios, and we call this process as "data simulation".
-The clustering data here is simulated data.
+Up to this point, all the data you've seen has been provided by [Crystal Ball][1], which searches throughout the universe 😉.
+It can also generate its own data to mimic real-world scenarios, a process known as "data simulation".
+The clustering data we're using here is simulated data.

 See the code below, we can create clusters in the shape of circles, moons and blobs.